mikerae/logging-in-game/README.md

 #### Status: Resolved
 Line 832: harvestForestAction(stockProfit, currentTile, currentTile.loc, gmMap); 3rd parameter needs cuurentTileId but that was undefined.
 Passing it currentTile.loc where currentTile was defines solved the issue.
-## Eventlisteners for Game mechanics Actions firing multilple times
+## Eventlisteners for Game mechanics Actions firing multiple times
 #### Status: Unresolved
 It appears that there are compound firing of action event listeners- linked to these not having been removed on a previous move.
 This leads to premature ending of the game.
-This issue and "remove ActionEventListeners() not workinng"
+This issue and "remove ActionEventListeners() not working"
-## remove ActionEventListeners() not workinng
+## remove ActionEventListeners() not working
 #### Status: Unresolved
 The code for removing event Listeners is not working as desired.
 The move() and Action Event  listeners are still active. https://stackoverflow.com/questions/10444077/javascript-removeeventlistener-not-working is still relevant.
 However, it has not been possible to construct a named function which then receives the required parameters.
 All attempts at passing parameters to a named function result in the function not being able to see them.
 I have tried moving the scope of the Action Event List functions inwards, so that their scope is the same as the parameters it calls with.
 This did not work.
 I finally placed them at the outermost scope (within main{} but not global.
-At the current stae,  the actions list works the best yet... but its not right.
+At the current stage,  the actions list works the best yet... but it’s not right.
 ```
 script.js:864 Uncaught TypeError: currentTile.kind.harvestForest is not a function
     at harvestForestAction (script.js:864)
     at HTMLUListElement.<anonymous> (script.js:803)
 ```
-Using an anonymous function call with an event listener made it impssible to remove an event Listener later.
+Using an anonymous function call with an event listener made it impossible to remove an event Listener later.
 When on a new forest tile, the actionsEventListeners is still firing the sell.logs event from the log cabin => it has not been removed.
 This remains a bug.
-## Eventlisteners for LumberJackie hove/unhover fireing multiple times and behaving unpredictably
+## Eventlisteners for LumberJackie hove/unhover firing multiple times and behaving unpredictably
 #### Status: Partially resolved
 Lumber Jackie is removed quickly to the point that she does not display at all.
 This may be linked to the while loop which removes multiple "lumber-jackie-hover" images where they are present.
-Multiple "lumber-jackie-hover" images are created because the "mouseovr' event id fired multiple times- by the grid, by the tile and by the image elements.
+Multiple "lumber-jackie-hover" images are created because the "mouseover' event id fired multiple times- by the grid, by the tile and by the image elements.
-=> fix multiple firing: only fire on tile element or image for "mouseover", and only fire on tile for "mouseout" => remover while loop: replace with one remove "lumber-jackie-hover"  inGE action preceeding a display "lumber-jackie-hover" image action.
+=> fix multiple firing: only fire on tile element or image for "mouseover", and only fire on tile for "mouseout" => remover while loop: replace with one remove "lumber-jackie-hover"  inGE action preceding a display "lumber-jackie-hover" image action.
 Partial Solution:
-The function hoverLumberJackie() was only acted upon if the eevent target was the tile image.
-A Html collection of the parent (div)'s children was made.This was itterated through.
+The function hoverLumberJackie() was only acted upon if the event target was the tile image.
+A Html collection of the parent (div)'s children was made.This was iterated through.
 If the iterated element had id = "lumber-jackie-hover", this element was removed.
 An image of Lumber-Jackie was then created and put in the tile div.
-The function unhoverLumberJackie() m, on filtering the event tartgert to tile image, iterated the same collection and remved the image of Lumber-Jackie.
+The function unhoverLumberJackie() m, on filtering the event tartget to tile image, iterated the same collection and remved the image of Lumber-Jackie.
 Currently, when LJ moves to another tile, a residual LJ image is left in the exited tile until a unhoverLumberJacket function is called on it.
 ## LumberJackie not hidding when moving from current tile to next tile
 #### Unresolved
-## LumberJackie still showig on some tiles when New Game is selected
+## LumberJackie still showing on some tiles when New Game is selected
 #### Unresolved

 ## Testing